52 Paleo Game Day Food Ideas to Feed a Crowd

 No game day food spread is complete without chili.
 This meaty recipe gets a natural creamy boost from real pumpkin puree and coconut cream, plus an abundance of warm seasonings.
-Skip the onion and garlic, use fresh high-quality pepper, get pastured ground beef and bone broth, and use an avocado oil mayo (like this one) to keep every bite Bulletproof.
+Skip the onion and garlic, use fresh high-quality pepper, get pasture-raised ground beef and bone broth and use an avocado oil mayo to keep every bite Bulletproof.

 Image via Jay’s Baking Me Crazy

-This simple game day food is easy to meal prep, freeze, and reheat if you’re short on time: Simply roll up your meat with seasonings, almond flour, and coconut aminos, then bake away for a fast and tasty protein.
-For more Bulletproof meatballs, use pastured beef and turkey.
+This simple game day food is easy to meal prep, freeze and reheat if you’re short on time: Simply roll up your meat with seasonings, almond flour and coconut aminos, then bake away for a fast and tasty protein.
+For more Bulletproof meatballs, use pasture-raised beef and turkey.

 Image via Real Simple Good

-These sweet and savory sliders use smashed plantains for buns, and tender pulled pork in the center — easy, tasty, and packed with flavor.
-To make this game day food Bulletproof-friendly, use pastured pork, and avoid eating garlic and onions too often.
+These sweet and savory sliders use smashed plantains for buns, and tender pulled pork in the center — easy, tasty and packed with flavor.
+To make this game day food Bulletproof-friendly, use pasture-raised pork, and avoid eating garlic and onions too often.

 Image via Paleo Grubs